laboon/ebook/text/98_glossary_of_terms.md

 __Impure__: The opposite of __pure__, a method or function which produces at least one __side effect__.

+__Information Security__: The field of ensuring that computer systems successfully exhibit all three aspects of the __InfoSec Triad__.

 __InfoSec Triad__: The three criteria that indicate a secure system - confidentiality, integrity, and availability.

 __Injection attack__: A kind of attack where the malicious user tries to get the victim's computer to execute arbitrary code.